PollutionAmbient airAir qualityAirEnvironmentalism

 Manufacturing processes and the burning of fossil fuels have directly impacted ambient air quality by releasing high levels of industrial chemical pollutants into the atmosphere.
 Although manufacturing companies undergo air quality monitoring, safety standards vary by location and industry.

-The United States Environmental Protection Agency, or EPA, released the Clean Air Act guidelines for ambient air back in 1980.
+The United States Environmental Protection Agency, or EPA, released the Clean Air Act guidelinesOpens in a new tab. for ambient air back in 1980.
 In 2015, the EPA changed the National Ambient Air Quality Standards (NAAQS) for ground-level ozone, but it wasn’t necessarily a step forward.

 The content and quality of air are directly affected by the day-to-day activities of humans, and in turn, ambient air quality has a direct effect on both public health and the welfare of the Earth’s many ecosystems.

 In fact, according to the World Health Organization, poor ambient air pollution is no small thing.
-It’s a general public health crisis behind roughly 6 percent of lung cancer deaths, 19 percent of chronic obstructive pulmonary disease (COPD) deaths, and 32 percent of ischaemic heart disease and stroke, according to WHO data.
+It’s a general public health crisisOpens in a new tab. behind roughly 6 percent of lung cancer deaths, 19 percent of chronic obstructive pulmonary disease (COPD) deaths, and 32 percent of ischaemic heart disease and stroke, according to WHO dataOpens in a new tab..

 The bottom line is that ambient air quality is a public health concern.